-In both mice and humans, researchers observed and measured the levels of the Insulin-like Growth Factor-1 (IGF-1), a protein that plays a significant role in regulation, growth and development of tissues and hair.
+In both mice and humans, researchers observed and measured the levels of the Insulin-like Growth Factor-1 (IGF-1), a protein that plays a significant role in the regulation, growth and development of tissues and hair.
 One group of wild-type mice was given capsaicin and isoflavone (a plant-derived chemical) and the other group was given only capsaicin.
 Results showed that although one group experienced more hair growth than the other, both groups experienced an increase in dermal IGF-1 and hair growth.

-Different peppers – different capsaicin level
+Different peppers – different capsaicin levels

 (Note: 100 mg of chili powder contains 0.13 mg of capsaicin.
 One tablespoon of ground chili pepper would contain anywhere between 0.8 mg and 480 mg of capsaicin.)

 Many capsaicin based pain and inflammation medications target the VR1/TRVP1 receptors.
 As these receptors are involved in mediating body temperature and transmitting heat and pain sensations, blocking them leads to a decrease in pain.
 The VR1/TRVP1 receptors can be found in large amounts in the Central nervous system (CNS), and the Peripheral nervous system.
 However, research has shown that the receptors are not just limited to sensory neurons and pain transmission.
 They are also expressed on the human scalp and hair follicles, and are involved in human hair growth and inhibition.
 More studies are needed to explore and define the physiological signaling.